 8. Ziploc Bags

 What one packable item will help you keep cameras and autograph books dry, organize touring gear by day, and store your snacks, drinks, souvenirs and bathing suits for later use?
 Let us introduce the versatile, economical, and disposable Ziploc storage bag!
-A Disney parent trick-of-the-trade, Ziploc bags are invaluable tools for keeping the kids clean, dry and nourished while on-the-go.
-These themed storage bags are imprinted with a cute Disney Mickey Mouse logo and are available in quart and gallon-size.
+A Disney parent trick-of-the-trade, Ziploc bags are invaluable tools for keeping the kids clean, dry and nourished while on the go.
+These themed storage bags are imprinted with various Disney characters, from Frozen, Star Wars and more (even Mickey)!
+They’re available in quart and gallon-size.

 9. Portable Charger

-Disney apps can quickly deplete your cell phone battery, and a dead device (we’re speaking from experience here!) can take your trip on an unplanned (and unpleasant) detour.
-Keep all your devices charged on-the-go, and enjoy uninterrupted access to Fastpasses and dining reservations, with a handy mobile charger.
+Disney apps can quickly deplete your cell phone battery, and a dead device can take your trip on an unplanned (and unpleasant) detour.
+Keep all your devices charged on the go, and enjoy uninterrupted access to Fastpasses and dining reservations, with a handy mobile charger.
+These are some of our favorites.

 10. Well-Designed Storage Bag

 When touring the Disney theme parks, you’ll need a carrier to keep your photo ID, credit cards, cell phone and autograph books at-the-ready in one convenient spot.
 Whether you’re visiting with only the bare essentials, or else toting a day’s worth of necessities for the entire family, choose a well-designed bag that will help you stay calm and collected, while storing your collective gear.
-These are some of our picks:
+These are some of our picks for amusement park bags.

 11. Comfortable Walking Shoes

 A few words of warning about Disney theme park touring: you WILL walk a lot.
-If you want to avoid cutting your vacation day short due to feet that can’t go any further, skip the flip-flops and invest in some comfortable sneakers or walking shoes.
+If you want to avoid cutting your vacation day short due to feet that can’t go any further, skip the flip-flops and invest in some comfortable shoes for Disney World, such as sneakers.
 Your feet—and your family members—will thank you!

 Save money and stave off “hangry” meltdowns by packing plenty of non-melting, easily-portable snacks.
-Granola bars, crackers and dried and fresh fruit are all great on-the-go between meal options.
-Get food items, drinks and essentials delivered directly to your hotel or vacation accommodation with Amazon Prime Pantry.
+Granola bars, crackers and dried and fresh fruit are all great on-the-go options.
+Tip: Get food items, drinks and essentials delivered directly to your Orlando hotel or vacation rental with Amazon Prime Pantry.